nslxndr/Nominatim-Data-Analyser/docs/YAML-Rule-Specification.md

 ### !variable

-The `!variable` type is used to create a value which will be resoled dynamically at runtime depending on the input data.
-The variable has a name which will be looked up in the data dictionnary given to resolve this variable in the python code:
+The `!variable` type is used to create a value which will be resolved dynamically at runtime depending on the input data.
+The variable has a name which will be looked up in the data dictionary given to resolve this variable in the python code:

 ```yaml
 - address: !variable address
 ```

-Here the YAML Loader will automatically asigns a `Variable` object to the value of the key `address`.
-This `Variable` can then be resolved by getting a data dictionnary as input.
-It will look for the `address` key in this dictionnary and it will return its value.
+Here the YAML Loader will automatically assign a `Variable` object to the value of the key `address`.
+This `Variable` can then be resolved by getting a data dictionary as input.
+It will look for the `address` key in this dictionary and it will return its value.

 More explanations on the DynamicValue type can be found in the [DynamicValue chapter](Dynamic-Value.md).

 ### !switch

-The `!switch` type is used to create a switch condition in the YAML spécification.
-The switch is a dynamic value which will be resolved at runtime depending on the data dictionnary given to resolve it.
+The `!switch` type is used to create a switch condition in the YAML specification.
+The switch is a dynamic value which will be resolved at runtime depending on the data dictionary given to resolve it.

 It works the same way as the [switch statement](https://en.wikipedia.org/wiki/Switch_statement) in many programming language.
 If we take the following JavaScript switch statement as an example: